Central limit theorem for high temperature spin models via martingale embedding: Introduction and main result

 \begin{remark}[Beyond quadratic interactions] We will see that the proof of \cref{thm:3} works beyond quadratic interactions (we need both $\beta_n$ and $\gamma_n$ in \cref{eq:betagamma} to be bounded away from 1 for the general case).
-In particular, we can recover the result of \cite{fang2025normal} on the CLT for the exponential random graph model in sufficiently high temperatures. \end{remark}
+In particular, we can recover the result of \cite{fang2025normal} on the CLT for the exponential random graph model at sufficiently high temperature.